InconsolableCellist/EarPerkOSC/README.md

 1. Download the latest release
 2. Extract all files to a directory
 3. Run EarPerkOSC.exe
-4. The config.ini file will be created on first run
+4. The config.ini file will be created automatically in `%APPDATA%\EarPerkOSC\` on first run
-5. Adjust settings through the UI or by editing config.ini
+5. Adjust settings through the UI or by editing the config file directly

 ## 🤝 Support